-Maternity benefit: The benefit is equal to 100% of average daily earnings received in the 3 calendar months before work ceased.
-The benefit is payable for up to 14 weeks, including 8 weeks after the date of childbirth.
+Maternity benefit: The benefit is equal to 100% of the insured's average daily earnings in the 3 calendar months before work ceased.
+The benefit is paid for up to 14 weeks, including 8 weeks after the date of childbirth.